Code-Institute-Submissions/kellie-cat-fed-the-bees/README.md

 #### Final feedback
 If they choose to complete all the turns, when the player is out of turns and the game is over
   - the players get their final score
   - along with some personalised feedback.
-The art is green if they found a bee, and red if all the bees are still hangry, or white if they leave early.
+The art is green if they found a bee, and red if all the bees are still hangry.

 ![A screenshot of final results](docs/screenshots/pp3-final-positive.png "Screenshot of final results") Final feedback